githubdmn/database/scripts/01_learning_mysql_chapter03_SQL_Query_Clauses.md

 **SQL Query Clauses**

 SQL queries are constructed using various clauses to retrieve specific data from a database.
-Here's a breakdown of the most common ones:

 **Core Clauses**